spacetelescope/stwcs/doc/source/fits_convention_tsr/source/appendix4.rst

  WCSNAME = 'IDC_v8q1444sj'
  CPERR1  =                  0.0 / Maximum error of NPOL correction for axis 1
  CPDIS1  = 'Lookup  '           / Prior distortion funcion type
- DP1     = 'EXTVER: 1' / Version number of WCSDVARR extension containing lookup d
+ DP1     = 'EXTVER: 1' / Version number of WCSDVARR extension
- DP1     = 'NAXES: 2' / Number of independent variables in distortion function
+ DP1     = 'NAXES: 2' / Number of independent variables in CPDIS function
- DP1     = 'AXIS.1: 1' / Axis number of the jth independent variable in a distort
+ DP1     = 'AXIS.1: 1' / Axis number of the jth variable in a CPDIS function
- DP1     = 'AXIS.2: 2' / Axis number of the jth independent variable in a distort
+ DP1     = 'AXIS.2: 2' / Axis number of the jth variable in a CPDIS function
  CPERR2  =                  0.0 / Maximum error of NPOL correction for axis 2
  CPDIS2  = 'Lookup  '           / Prior distortion funcion type
- DP2     = 'EXTVER: 2' / Version number of WCSDVARR extension containing lookup d
+ DP2     = 'EXTVER: 2' / Version number of WCSDVARR extension
- DP2     = 'NAXES: 2' / Number of independent variables in distortion function
+ DP2     = 'NAXES: 2' / Number of independent variables in CPDIS function
- DP2     = 'AXIS.1: 1' / Axis number of the jth independent variable in a distort
+ DP2     = 'AXIS.1: 1' / Axis number of the jth variable in a CPDIS function
- DP2     = 'AXIS.2: 2' / Axis number of the jth independent variable in a distort
+ DP2     = 'AXIS.2: 2' / Axis number of the jth variable in a CPDIS function
  NPOLEXT = 'jref$v971826aj_npl.fits'